 Gezari is the editor of Emily Bronté: The Complete Poems (Penguin Press, 1991) and the author of Charlotte Bronté and Defensive Conduct: The Author and the Body at Risk (University of Pennsylvania Press, 1992), which was selected as an Outstanding Academic Book by Choice in 1993 and jointly awarded the Rose Mary Crawshay Prize by the British Academy in 1994.
 Her book on Emily Bronté, Last Things: Emily Bronté's Poems, was published by Oxford University Press in 2007.
 She has re-edited Charlotte Bronté's Shirley in the Oxford World Classics series and written a new introduction for The Selected Letters of Charlotte Bronté (Oxford University Press, 2010).

-She is currently working on an annotated edition of Wuthering Heights (forthcoming from Harvard University Press in 2012) and a book on late style in the work of Vladimir Nabokov, J. M. Coetzee, Bob Dylan and Philip Roth.
+She worked on an annotated edition of Wuthering Heights (Harvard University Press, 2012) and is working on a book on late style in the work of Vladimir Nabokov, J. M. Coetzee, Bob Dylan and Philip Roth.

 In 2010, Gezari was a Berlin Prize Fellow at the American Academy in Berlin, where she was working on late style.
 In 1997, she was given the Lucy Marsh Haskell '19 Chair and received the Nancy Batson Nisbet Rash Research Scholar Award.